-12 Conclusions
+9 Conclusions

-We have reported refined direct quantum detection of 3-space turbulence: gravitational waves, using electron current fluctuations in reverse bias mode Zener diodes, separated by a mere 25cm, that permitted the absolute determination of the 3-space velocity of some 500km/s, in agreement with the speed and direction from a number of previous analyses that involved light speed anisotropy, including in particular the NASA spacecraft Earth-flyby Doppler shift effect, and the 1st such Zener diode direct detections of space flow using correlations between Perth and London detectors in 2013.
+We have reported the direct quantum detection of gravitational waves, using electron current fluctuations in reverse bias mode Zener diodes, separated by 25cm, that permitted the absolute determination of the 3-space velocity of some 500km/s, in agreement with the speed and direction from a number of previous analyses that involved light speed anisotropy, including in particular the NASA spacecraft Earth-flyby Doppler shift effect, and the 1st such Zener diode direct detections of space flow using correlations between Perth and London detectors in 2013.
 The experimental results reveal the nature of the dominant gravitational wave effects; they are caused by turbulence/fluctuations in the passing dynamical space, a space missing from physics theories, until its recent discovery.
-This dynamical space explains bore hole anomalies, black holes without matter infall, cosmic filaments and the cosmic network, spiral galaxy flat rotation curves, universe expansion in agreement with supernova data, and all without dark matter nor dark energy, and a universe inflation epoch, accompanied by gravitational waves.
 Quantum tunnelling fluctuations have been shown to be non-random, in the sense that they are completely induced by fluctuations in the passing space.
 It is also suggested that the localisation of massive quantum systems is caused by fluctuations in space, and so generating our classical world of localised objects, but which are essentially wave phenomena at the microlevel.
 There is then no need to invoke any of the usual interpretations of the quantum theory, all of which failed to take account of the existence of the dynamical space.
 Present day physics employs an embedding space, whose sole function is to label positions in the dynamical space.
-This [3]-dimensional embedding in a geometrical space, while being non-dynamical, is nevertheless a property of the dynamical space at some scales.
-However the dynamical space at very small scales is conjectured not to be embeddable in a [3]-geometry, as discussed in [10].
+This [3]dimensional embedding in a geometrical space, while being non-dynamical, is nevertheless a property of the dynamical space at some scales.
+However the dynamical space at very small scales is conjectured not to be embeddable in a [3]-geometry, as discussed in [9].